Nitin-Baghel/TheMovieApp/README.md

 # TheMovieApp

 # Getting Started
+This App showcasing List of popular movies from TheMovieDB where user has to login to see the list of movies where I have used React Native, redux, redux-thunk, react-navigation, localization, pagination.
-Demo App showcasing redux, redux-thunk, react-navigation, localization, pagination To run this app create .key.js file at root of folder and paste **TheMovieDB** api auth token.
+To run this app create .key.js file at root of folder and paste **TheMovieDB** api auth token.

 ## Step 1: Start the Metro Server